visgl/luma.gl/docs/developer-guide/multipass/README.md

 This helps the programmer articulate how the rendering pipeline is defined, and also allows the use of a number of pre-defined post processing effects in combination with custom rendering.

-## Attributions / Credits

-The luma.gl Multi Pass Rendering system was inspired by the `EffectComposer` system in THREE.js.

 ## Using Existing Passes

 There are a number of pre-define passes available that can be composed in custom render pipelines.